VincentMatthys/MVA_2018_SL/Course_#6/notes.md

 + **Right-arc is changed**, it does not discard $w_i$ anymore.
 We will decompose right-arc into 2 actions: creating the arc and pospotne the reduction of $w_i$ to another new action
 + **Reduction**

+**Create directly the root when encountered, w/o waiting the end of the sentence**.

 ## Drawbacks of the arc-eager algorithm
 + The arc-eager system has a weaker soundness result than the arc-standard system.
 Not guaranty to have a $2n$.
 Bounded by $3n$.
 + it does not guarantee the output to be a dependency tree, only a sequence of (unconnected) trees (a forest).
 If it happens, just chose one of the root of one of the different trees you have created and attach it to other trees.